-Implementors Note: Superseding reservations principally intended to allow the SCSI device ID to be changed on a reservation using third party reservation This option. capability is necessary for situations when using the Copy command.
+Implementors Note: Superseding reservations are principally intended to allow the SCSI device ID to be changed on a reservation using third party reservation option.
+This capability is necessary for certain situations when using the Copy command.

 14.2.1.9 Release Command (17H)